5 Conflict Management Strategies Nurses Might Use

 Do you recognize your conflict management approaches from those that Williams lists above?
 As a nursing school student in Walden’s RN to MSN degree program, you’ll explore these and other workplace issues in the course Interprofessional Organizational and Systems Leadership.

 A master’s in nursing online from Walden University can prepare you for advancement or to move into a new phase of your nursing career.
 Walden offers eight specializations for master’s degree in nursing students.
 A Master of Science in Nursing (MSN) Family Nurse Practitioner specialization will lead you to a wide array of career options in family practice, public health departments, neonatology, and more.
-In 2017, nursing salaries for nursing practitioners were a median $110,930 a year.3 An MSN degree with a leadership and management specialization may point you to a nurse manager role, where you can most directly impact the healthcare experience of patients and their families.
+In 2017, nursing salaries for nursing practitioners were a median $110,930 a year.3 An MSN degree with a nurse executive specialization may point you to a nurse manager role, where you can most directly impact the healthcare experience of patients and their families.
 Advance to positions such as chief nursing officer, head nurse, or director of nursing.
 Medical and health services managers saw median salaries of $98,350 in 2017.4

 Each of Walden’s MSN program specializations can inform and equip you to improve patient outcomes, lead through conflict, and confidently face other challenges that may come your way.
 Pick the specialization that’s right for you and launch your nursing career in an exciting new direction.